TrainWeb.org Facebook Page

 Map: AA 3 F 7 Topographic Maps

-The utility poles on the right follow the now-dimantled siding within the US Army General Services Depot, terminus of the Marley Neck Branch during the 1920s.
+Back at the Marley Neck Branch... the utility poles on the right follow a now-dimantled siding within the Army Depot, which had been the terminus of the Marley Neck Branch during the 1920s.
 Currently, the branch continues past the depot and curves left (east).

 Around the Bend